Circular economy as a driving force for transformation in Real Estate

 I believe that acceptance and use of circular economy principles across the sector are only going to increase over the coming years.
 The biggest question in my view is whether we are going to take full advantage of the opportunities that this transition can bring on the pathway to Net Zero, and whether the industry is ready to act quickly enough for these efforts to yield results by 2050 – Jack Edwards, Consultant, Report for Zero.

-If you are interested in a further discussion with Verco, please feel free to contact Jack, or another member of our team.
+If you are interested in a further discussion with Verco, please feel free to contact Jack, or another member of our team or join our mailing list and keep updated on our news, webinars, downloads and events.